Losant/losant-docs/docs/experiences/walkthrough/part2.md

 ![Token Workflow](/images/experiences/walkthrough/part-2/token-workflow.png "Token Workflow")

-1. Add a [Generate Token node](/workflows/experience/generate-token/) and insert it after the create user node.
+1. Add a [Generate Token node](/workflows/experience/generate-token/) and insert it after the Create User node.
 1. Set the `ID or Email Template` to `{{ data.body.email }}`.
 The Generate Token node works by accepting the ID or email of an existing Experience User and then creates a token for that user.
 1. Set the `Result Path` to `data.newUser.token`.